JohnMHawkins/goweb/webber/README.md

 ``webber``` is a Golang library that implements several common webserver variations.

-It provides a simple file server (filesvr), and easily extensible rest server (restsvr) and app server (appsvr) implementations.
-All of these are based on the Golang net/http library, but provide simple integration points to create a scalable web server with appropriate logging functionality.
+It provides a simple file server (filesvr), and easily extensible app server (appsvr) implementations.
+Both are based on the Golang net/http library, but provide simple integration points to create a scalable web server with appropriate logging functionality.

 ## Design Notes